-Many of us having been finding ourselves watching for more streams than we used to since the COVID-19 lockdown started here in the UK at the end of March.
-If you’re not in the mood for playing something yourself after a long day of conference calls, you can head on over to Twitch and still get that gaming feeling.
+Many of us having been watching more streams than we used to since the COVID-19 lockdown started in the UK at the end of March.
+If you’re not in the mood for playing something after a day of conference calls, you can head to Twitch and still get that gaming feeling.

 And there has been plenty to keep us occupied on the platform.
 A few blogger-friends have made their streaming debuts during the past three months and it’s been great to see them build their channels in that time.
 Some felt it was a good opportunity to start due to the extra hours they found themselves with, particularly those furloughed from work; others were searching for a new hobby to fill the hours; and some were inspired to finally give it a try themselves after seeing their friends do the same.